jsanchezamai/smartgardener/README.md

 At previous sesion on SmartGardener v 0.1, user shoud be able to:

 - Locate inside playground desk the **"Launch holon" button**.
 Launch it.
 Defined wall should be presented.
-- Agents start wall run time.
+- Brains are started from [**per plant type models**](https://github.com/fablabbcn/smartcitizen-iscape-models), those are instanciated at plot holders.
-- Brain is started from [**per plant type models**](https://github.com/fablabbcn/smartcitizen-iscape-models) are loaded into plot holders.
+- Agents starting at wall runtime.

 This milestone should release: